Japan Pulp and Paper Company Limited

 Moderate

-Contribution to business performance from increased demand for environment-friendly products such as paper with FSC and PEFC Forest Certification and recycled paper
+Contribution to business performance from increased demand for environmentally friendly products such as paper with FSC® and PEFC Forest Certification and recycled paper

 • Monitor demand trends for environment-friendly products, develop products, and ensure supply volumes in accordance with conditions